 - Master of Social Work 55 - This includes expected demand, number of undergrads in our BSW program and clinical sites. - Masters in Athletic Training 25 - This is determined by the number of undergraduates in the program currently (the program would be a 3+2) and the number of clinical sites. - Speech Pathology 25 - This is based on current undergraduate enrollment.
 The current program attempts to place all graduating students with a B average or greater in a Master's program.
-If we retained the students we currently send to other Master's programs we would be near the estimated number of students in our Master's program. - Masters of Fine Arts (Art & Design) 25 - This is based on the current MFA numbers in English.
+If we retained the students we currently send to other Master's programs we would be near the estimated number of students in our Master's program. - Masters of Fine Arts (Art & Design) 25 This is based on the current MFA numbers in English.
 The MFA was farther from getting off the ground than the other programs so would need time to grow - Computer Science/Math 10 - A new program that will need some time to build a foundation.
 Given time, this program will be attractive to international students. - The new M.S.
 Integrated Biosciences program has replaced the Biology/Biochemistry program and should result in a net gain of 10 graduate students. - MS Integrated Biosciences proposal approved by Senate estimated enrollment at 8.
 With a little marketing and working with faculty in Chemistry and EEGS reaching 10 net students (MSIBS replaced Biology/Biochemistry which resulted in the loss of a small number of students).

 The programs above account for 150 new students (a conservative number once all programs are in place).
 With some face-to-face recruiting, targeted marketing and other recruitment measures it does not seem to be too large of a stretch to increase enrollment in our current programs in the next 5 years.
-That would grow our total graduate head count above 1000 students that would be an increase of over 200 graduate students in the next 5 years.
-The implementation of graduate programs in Social Work, Athletic Training and Speech Pathology that the presence of a graduate program will be a useful tool for undergraduate recruitment and it should increase undergraduate enrollments.
+That would grow our total graduate head count above 1000 students would be an increase of over 200 graduate students in the next 5 years.
+The implementation of graduate programs in social work, athletic training and speech pathology will also be a useful for undergraduate recruitment and should result in increased undergraduate enrollments.